jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

  - Data Sovereignty Path
  - Get All Paths (informational only)

- When executed the client passes its service request as a Shortest Path query to Jalapeno's Arango graphDB.
-The DB performs a traversal of its graph and responds with a dataset reflecting the shortest path per the query.
+ When executed the client passes its service request as a Shortest Path query to Jalapeno's Arango graph database.
+The database performs a traversal of its graph and responds with a dataset reflecting the shortest path per the query.
 The client receives the data, performs some data manipulation as needed and then constructs a local SR or SRv6 route/policy.

 Currently the client operates as a CLI tool, which expects to see a set of command line arguments.
 A user or application may operate the client by specifying the desired network service (-s) and encapsulation(-e), and inputs a json file which contains source and destination info and a few other items.